Emanuele98/VOI_BLE_comms/CRU/README.md

     - [**Logging**](#logging)
     - [**sdkconfig file**](#sdkconfig-file)

 ## **Installation**

-Making a CRU work with an ESP32 chip requires a few steps.
-They are provided by the "Get Started" section of the ESP-IDF documentation.
-It is important to take into account that the PTU has been tested with the IDF v4.1.1 which can be found at https://github.com/espressif/esp-idf.
-To directly specify an IDF version with Git, use the folloing command:
+Making a CTU work with an ESP32 chip requires a few steps.
+They are provided by the "Get Started" section of the ESP-IDF documentation at https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html.

->git clone -b v4.1.1 --recursive https://github.com/espressif/esp-idf.git

-Another important step to consider is reviewing the configurations by using `menuconfig`, a tool that allows configurations to be easily changed in a simple CLI.
+It is important to take into account that the CTU has been tested with the IDF v4.2 which can be found at https://github.com/espressif/esp-idf.

 ## **Application files**